-If your camera doesn't have a built in electronic level, an inexpensive ($9) double bubble level can keep your horizons straight.
+If your camera doesn't have a built in electronic level, an inexpensive (about $10) double bubble level can keep your horizons straight.

-If the weather turns totally against us later in the tour we can share photos from our tour with each other.
+Later in the safari we can take time share our photos with each other.
 If you bring a laptop to download and share your best images, that will make it easier.
 If you do not have a laptop, we can always look at images on the LCD on the back of your camera.